OH (216) 956-3246 FL (941) 779-8195

 Taking the Next Step

-We understand that deciding to pursue a wrongful death claim is emotionally challenging.
-No legal action can bring back your loved one, but it can provide financial security and a sense of justice during this painful time.
+Deciding to pursue a wrongful death claim is understandably emotionally challenging.
+And we know that no legal action will ever bring back your loved one, but we also know that it can provide financial security and justice to those who harm you and your family.

-If you’re considering filing a wrongful death claim, we invite you to schedule a free consultation with one of our experienced wrongful death attorneys.
-During this meeting, we’ll:
+If you’re considering filing a claim, please know that here at Podor Law you can schedule a free consultation with any of our experienced attorneys.
+During our meeting we will:

 • Listen to your story with care and compassion